-These are the Best Xiaomi phones that you can buy in June 2021!
+These are the Best Xiaomi phones to buy in September: Mi 11 Ultra, Redmi Note 10 Pro, and more!

-Xiaomi is probably the most prolific phone brand in the world right now.
-Between its main brand, various sub-brands, and spinoffs that have supposedly become “independent,” the company seemingly pumps out a new phone every few weeks.
-This would be annoying if the devices were mediocre and lazy rehashes, but that’s not the case.
-Xiaomi’s flagship phones have become very good — not just a contender to top our Best Android Phones list, but even our Best Phones list, period.
-And its budget and mid-tier offerings offer more value than competitors at the same price point.
+Between Xiaomi and its various sub-brands, the company seemingly has a new phone out every few weeks.
+This might be annoying if these releases were mediocre, but that’s not the case.
+Xiaomi’s flagship phones have become very good over the years — not just a contender to challenge for the top spot of our Best Android Phones list, but even our Best Phones list, period.
+And its budget and mid-tier offerings usually offer more value than competitors at the same price point.

-But having so many devices can confuse consumers — but we’re here to help!
-We have tested virtually every Xiaomi smartphone to hit the market over the past few years and these are the best devices for each need.
+But having so many devices can confuse consumers — so we’re here to help!
+We have tested virtually every Xiaomi smartphone to hit the market over the past few years and these are the best Xiaomi phones for each need.

 Navigate this article: